anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

    This deployment scenario is typically used in internal labs and existing OPNFV community labs.
 It requires the RI installation tooling to provision empty bare-metal machines with a base operating system and to apply a baseline network configuration.

-- **Deployment on bare-metal hosts provided by a cloud provider** This deployment scenario makes use of bare-metal cloud providers such as Packet.net.
+- **Deployment on bare-metal hosts provided by a cloud provider** This deployment scenario makes use of bare-metal cloud providers such as [Equinix Metal](https://metal.equinix.com/).
 The machines provided in this case have been pre-provisioned with a base operating system and optionally a corresponding network configuration.
 This scenario requires the RI installation tooling to request and configure compute resources via the API of the cloud provider.

 - **Deployment on an Infrastructure-as-a-Service Layer** In this deployment scenario, the infrastructure hosts for the Kubernetes cluster are provided by an Infrastructure-as-a-Service layer, for instance based on OpenStack running in a private or public cloud.
 This scenario requires the RI installation tooling to request and configure compute resources via the API of the IaaS.